What is house hacking? What’s the definition of house hacking? Can anyone house hack?

 Would I try to house hack today?
 Probably not.

-If I was 22 again (oh to be 22 again), I’d probably try to do it, but again, it’s a different scenario and naively thinking things will magically turn out is a little short sighted.
+If I was 22 again, I’d probably try to do it, but again, it’s a different scenario and naively thinking things will magically turn out is a little short sighted.
 I took a lot of risk (low down payment and no real estate experience) and it paid off.
 I’ve had real estate friends on both sides of success spectrum (success and failure), and every situation.